bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # extensions folder : folder

-Returns the extensions folder of the system domain
+Returns the extensions folder of the system domain.

 # false : boolean